 First off, the Eternal Guard can temporarily cloak, making itself barely visible.
 However, you can still track it while cloaked by following its purple trail of smoke, as well as its glowing eyes.
 The Eternal Guard moves more quickly while cloaked, so you’ll need to be alert as it dashes around you, trying to find an advantageous position.

 While cloaked, the Eternal Guard is invulnerable to all attacks, and you cannot damage it.
 You must wait for it to reveal itself to inflict damage.
-However, the Eternal Guad also cannot attack you while cloaked.
+However, the Eternal Guard also cannot attack you while cloaked.
 It only attacks while visible.

 So, you will need to attack the Eternal Guard while it can attack back.